shafrin0721/HEXA/README.md

 # 🛍️ HEXA Clothing – Full Stack E-Commerce Platform

 HEXA Clothing is a modern full-stack e-commerce web application designed to deliver a seamless online shopping experience.
-The system includes a responsive frontend built with React (Vite) and a scalable backend powered by Node.js, Express, and MySQL.
+The system includes a responsive frontend built with React (Vite) and a scalable backend powered by Node.js, Express, and SQL.

 ---

 ## 🚀 Project Overview

-This project aims to develop a fully functional e-commerce platform where:
+This platform allows users to:

-* Customers can browse products and categories
+* Browse products by categories
-* Users can register and log in securely
+* View detailed product information
-* Customers can add items to cart and place orders
+* Add items to cart
-* Orders and payments are processed efficiently
-* Admins can manage products, users, and orders
+* Place and manage orders
+* Secure authentication and user management
+* Admin-level product and order control

 ---